Configure a Hybrid Storefront

 Notice the dependency on window.location.href in the useEffect hook for handling the catch-all (*) route.
 We recommend restricting the useEffect to run only when the page URL changes.
 This restriction prevents duplicate concurrent requests to SFRA pages in cases where a shopper tries to switch between PWA Kit and SFRA sites as it might result in session inconsistencies.

 We have created a sample Node.js app that can be used to develop and test hybrid deployment shopper flows across PWA Kit and SFRA/SiteGenesis.
-Setup and configuration instructions for setting up reverse-proxy are mentioned in the README for the repo.
+Setup, configuration, and testing instructions for setting up reverse-proxy are mentioned in the README for the repo.

 This demo video shows the steps to set up phased rollouts on SIG instances.